MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-integration-process.md

 The following list shows what different workspace roles can do depending on their permissions in their Git repo:

-- **Admin**: Can perform any operation on the workspace, limited only by their Azure DevOps role.
+- **Admin**: Can perform any operation on the workspace, limited only by their Git role.
-- **Member/Contributor**: Once they connect to a workspace, a member/contributor can commit and update changes, depending on their Azure DevOps role.
+- **Member/Contributor**: Once they connect to a workspace, a member/contributor can commit and update changes, depending on their Git role.
 For actions related to the workspace connection (for example, connect, disconnect, or switch branches) seek help from an Admin.
 - **Viewer**: Can't perform any actions.
 The viewer can't see any Git related information in the workspace.

 ### Fabric permissions needed for common operations